-A minimum of four students is chosen annually to be placed in the Northeast Mississippi Community College Hall of Fame.
+Four to six students are chosen annually to be placed in the Northeast Mississippi Community College Hall of Fame.
 To be eligible for consideration, a student must be enrolled full-time in his/her fourth semester of college and have completed a minimum of 45 prior semester hours from Northeast.
 A student must earn a minimum GPA of 3.25.
 The nominations are made by the faculty and staff with the Hall of Fame Selection Committee making the final selection.